 A personal story.
 I landed my ‘dream job’.
 The one I didn’t think I was ready for.
 Great work.
 Cool company.
 Sexy title.
 A lot of travel.
 Two weeks into the experience I got the inkling that maybe it wasn’t my dream job, but I quickly rejected this thought (refer to the classic textbook response to cognitive dissonance).

-These are the people you love going into work to see, regularly grab a coffee with and vent about a challenging day to.
+These are the people you love going into work to see, regularly grab a coffee with and to whom you vent about a challenging day.
 These are invaluable relationships that make work really fun and give you an incredible sense of connection.
 A true work wife/BBF is rare, so when you find your ‘work soul mate’, enjoy the experience for what it is, knowing that it may not necessarily last beyond the time you work with each other.

 You work in Finance and are offered a job in Sales.
 Go for it!
 You will be surprised at just how transferrable your skills and knowledge really are.